Tomb File Encryption Tool Protects Your Secret Files In Linux

 After few minutes, once enough entropy has been generated, you’ll be asked to enter a new password to secure the key.
 Enter it twice.

-We have just created a keyfile.
+We’ve just created a keyfile.

 Run the following command to lock the tomb using the keyfile: